YU88John/serverless-note-taking-app/README.md

 #### Create a stack that will deploy backend services

-For the backend in this project, we will use Lambda functions for CRUD operations, DynamoDB for storing metadata, and S3 bucket for storing media such as contents or images.
+For the backend in this project, we will use <a href="https://aws.amazon.com/lambda/">Lambda functions</a> for CRUD operations, a <a href="https://aws.amazon.com/dynamodb/">DynamoDB table</a> for storing metadata, and a <a href="https://aws.amazon.com/s3/">S3 bucket</a> for storing media such as contents or images.
+There will be a single <a href="https://aws.amazon.com/api-gateway/">API Gateway</a> that will invoke backend functions based on different resource paths and methods.

 This stack will create four main things:
 - DynamoDB table